drogatkin/Buzzbee/README.md

 Sometimes a web application needs notifications about some events.
 Such events have to be delivered in a web page asynchronously to a user interaction.
 A perfect solution for that is using a websocket.
 However, using a websocket requires some additional coding.
 The project takes care as websocket work as a distribution of events.
 The solution is wrapped as a notification service utilizing a subscriber publisher model.
-A subscriber subscribes to a type of events of interest and then when a publisher publishes such events, it gets a notification.
+A subscriber subscribes to a type of events of an interest and then when a publisher publishes such events, it gets a notification.
 The service itself is defined on a level of an interface.
-It allows to change a service implementation without touching the subscriber's code.
+It allows to change a service implementation without touching a subsriber's code.

 ## Typical use